edgartanaka/udacity-data-engineering/capstone/README.md

 - What genres have won the most Oscars in history?
 - What genres are the best rated?

+Check out some data analysis in this [jupyter notebook](notebooks/analytics_examples.ipynb)

 ## Step 2: Explore and Assess the Data

 ### The Datasets